Is it essential for Juniors to travel and compete in tournaments during the winter months?

 There seems to be an overwhelming sense of ‘playing paranoia’ with juniors and junior golf families.
 Many I speak with are under the impression that if they don’t play tournaments year-round they will not be recruited to play college golf.
 This is an inherent flaw and understanding in junior golf.

-First, let’s take a look at what is happening in college golf….
+First, let’s see what’s happening in college golf….

 Typically, when college players arrive back on campus in January, their training and practice will depend on a few factors: climate, date of their first tournament, and budget/resources.
-As a generalization, most NCAA programs tend to arrive back on campus the first/second week of January.
-Teams will then go back “in-season” a week or two after arriving back at school and will play their first Spring tournament in the first few weeks of February.
+As a generalization, most NCAA programs tend to arrive back on campus the first/second week of January, then go back “in-season” a week or two after arriving back at school, and most will play their first Spring tournament in February.
 It’s important to point out, most programs will not immediately go back in-season when players arrive back on campus in January.
 Instead, some schools will rely on indoor facilities for off-season training and practice for a few weeks.
-Many elite D-1 programs have indoor performance centers which include hitting bays, artificial putting/chipping greens, and even bunkers!
-These same facilities often include the luxuries of Trackman, SAM Putt Lab and video analysis software.
+Many elite D-1 programs have indoor performance centers, which include hitting bays, strength training studios, recovery rooms, team locker rooms/lounge areas, and adjustable putting/chipping greens!
+These same facilities often include the luxuries of Trackman, SAM Putt Lab, and state-of-the-art equipment that can be effectively utilized during the winter months for extra in-depth analysis.

-While many of the elite schools in warm-climate regions can afford an environment to continue playing and practicing golf between the fall and spring seasons, the northern-based programs have to get creative.
-The NCAA’s elite cold weather programs have adopted their own winter “recipes” to tackle the cold weather each winter.
+While many of the schools in warm-climate regions have enough access to a “winter” facility to continue playing and practicing golf between the fall and spring seasons, the northern-based programs have to get creative.
+The NCAA’s elite cold-weather programs have adopted their own winter “recipes” to tackle the cold weather each winter.

 Michael J. Smith